SJTUBME-QianLab/PD-CGGS/README.md

 All the materials released in this library can ONLY be used for RESEARCH purposes and not for commercial use.

-The authors' institution (Biomedical Image and Health Informatics Lab, School of Biomedical Engineering, Shanghai Jiao Tong University) preserve the copyright and all legal rights of these codes.
+The authors' institution (Medical Image and Health Informatics Lab, School of Biomedical Engineering, Shanghai Jiao Tong University) preserve the copyright and all legal rights of these codes.